 It doesn’t necessarily mean the end of drinking.
 But if you are a responsible drinker anyway, then it won’t affect you.
 If you aren’t, then you’ll have to adjust.
 It’s that way with most things.
 So many things are addicting such as smoking and eating.

 They just grab you and don’t let go.
 It stinks sometimes I know.
 I never smoked and I never drank but fighting the bathroom scale has always been a problem for me so I know of know what addiction is all about.

 We all have to make sacrifices.
 That’s life but when we really enjoy something its tough to even adjust not to mention giving up on it.
 When I was growing up and problems crossed my path I was told to “suck it up buttercup.”
 I guess that’s what it comes down to if I want something bad enough and in this case I want to be healthy.

 There are times when we need help in handling things, right?
 It’s great to have family and friends to run to for support.
 If that isn’t possible then maybe a professional can guide us.
 In the end we live by the decisions that we make.
 So if you make a mistake, go back and correct it and choose something else.
 I’m not happy about diabetes, but I’m dealing with it.

 Can a diabetic drink alcohol?
 Yes, but sparingly.
 Be smart.
 My goal here was to help you learn about alcohol and diabetes.
 It’s not a lecture.
 I hope that you did acquire some knowledge here.
 It’s important to me to help others.
 We all need a helping hand now and then.
-If you have high blood sugars and would like to get them down, try this, it works!
-I would appreciate any comments you have by leaving them below.
-I will get back to you as soon as possible.
-Thank you so much for reading!